NextWrk-Services-LLC/nextwrk.com/docs/css/README.md

 ### Linting

-To complement `styled-components`, this boilerplate also has a CSS linting setup.
+To complement `styled-components`, we also have a CSS linting setup.
 It uses `stylelint` which will help you stay consistent with modern CSS standards.
 Read about it [here](linting.md).

 ### sanitize.css

-In addition, this boilerplate also uses [`sanitize.css`](https://github.com/jonathantneal/sanitize.css) to make browsers render all elements more consistently and in line with modern standards, it's a modern alternative to CSS resets.
+In addition, we also use [`sanitize.css`](https://github.com/jonathantneal/sanitize.css) to make browsers render all elements more consistently and in line with modern standards, it's a modern alternative to CSS resets.
 More info available on the [`sanitize.css` page](sanitize.md).

 ## CSS Support

-We support and recommend the use of [`styled-components`](#components).
+The boilerplate supports and recommends the use of [`styled-components`](#components).
-We also support the use of CSS [stylesheets](#stylesheet).
+It also supports the use of CSS [stylesheets](#stylesheet).

-There are many ways to style web applications, unfortunately, we cannot support them all.
+There are many ways to style web applications, unfortunately, the boilerplate doesn't support them all.
 However, you can integrate the following by using the guides below:

 - [CSS Modules](#css-modules)